gini/gini-vision-lib-ios/Documentation/source/Customization guide.md

 Customization guide
 =============================

 The Gini Vision Library components can be customized either through the `GiniConfiguration`, the `Localizable.string` file or through the assets.
-Here you can find a complete guide with the reference of every customizable item.
+Here you can find a complete guide with the reference to every customizable item.

 - [Generic components](#generic-components)
 - [Camera screen](#camera-screen)